-De-escalation techniques such as distraction, negotiation, re-framing what has happened, and setting boundaries in a non-confrontational manner should be used if appropriate.
-More psychologically based relaxation and calming techniques may also be employed if the expertise is available.
+De-escalation techniques such as understanding the patient's perspective, negotiation, re-framing what has happened, setting boundaries in a non-confrontational manner and distraction should be used if appropriate.2 More psychologically based relaxation and calming techniques may also be employed if the expertise is available and the person is practiced in their use.

 The HCP may want to consider utilising the environment, however limited the options, by allowing the detainee a period of time-out (to de-escalate).
-The space and supervision level for the detainee should be considered with safety in mind.
+The location and supervision level for the detainee should be considered with safety in mind.

 Pain-inducing techniques should be avoided.
-As well as being inappropriate in a health emergency scenario, such techniques are likely to exacerbate the risks, as pain acts as a stimulus.
+As well as being inappropriate in a health emergency scenario, such techniques are likely to exacerbate the risks, as pain acts as a

-If de-escalation has failed to manage the disturbed behavior, the HCP should consider giving medication.
+If de-escalation has failed to manage the disturbed behaviour, the HCP should consider giving medication.